jameslehoux/openimpala-jupyter/README.md

 # openimpala-jupyter
-Repository to host container and notebook files used for the OpenImpala Jupyter training materials
+Repository to host container and notebook files used for the OpenImpala Jupyter visualisation training materials using yt

 ## Citation